Kanthalia Union: Administration

-Transportation
+Transport

 Roadway

 Road communication has improved significantly in recent days.
 People can travel Kanthalia by bus or private car from Jhalokati, Bhandaria, Barisal, Pirojpur directly.

 There is bus service from Gabtoli, Sayedabad, Chattogram and Khulna.

 Waterway

 Water transport is a major attraction in this area.
 Numerous rivers and canals force the inhabitants to use boats as the main medium of transportation.
 People can travel at a cheap cost by boats and various types of engine boats.
 Kanthalia is famous for beautiful rivers, canals and islands.
 Tourists can find it enjoyable to travel Kanthalia through boats, launches and steamers.
 People can travel from main Inland Ports to Kanthalia River Port directly.